mui/base-ui/docs/data/base/components/number-field/number-field.md

 ## Accessibility

-Ensure the number field has an accessible name via a `<label>` element.
+Ensure the Number Field has an accessible name via a `<label>` element.